Welcome to the Most Extensive Ashtanga Yoga Program in Utah

-Ashtanga Vinyasa Yoga has 6 sequences of postures, each with around 30 different sitting asanas (postures).
-All sequences start with Surya Namaskars (sun salutations) and the same core postures.
-Each sequence ends with backbends and the same finishing sequence of asanas.
+Ashtanga Yoga is a science and a practice that has evolved over thousands of years.
+The discipline has 6 sequences, each with around 30 different sitting asanas (postures).
+All sequences start with Surya Namaskars (sun salutations) and the same core standing asanas.
+Each sequence ends with backbends and the same finishing series of asanas.
 The first sequence, the Primary Series, can be a lifetime of practice and is called “Yoga Chikitsa” or body therapy.
-Yoga Chikitsa has many forward folding postures and jumps.
-These forward folding postures encourage lengthening of the hamstrings and contraction of the front side of the body, conditioning the inner organs and making the lower back more secure and supple.
+Yoga Chikitsa has many forward folding postures, hip openers and jumps.
+The forward folding postures encourage lengthening of the hamstrings and contraction of the front side of the body, conditioning the inner organs and making the lower back more secure and supple.
 Patience and time are required to familiarize the body and mind with this practice and it may take many years to learn completely.

 Benefits of Vinyasa